 SPORT IN LEEDS

-Leeds is a city with a rich sporting heritage, home to decorated sides like Leeds United, Leeds Rhinos and the Yorkshire County Cricket Club, and with a reputation for hosting unmissable international sporting events.
+Leeds is a city with a rich sporting heritage, home to decorated teams like Leeds United, Leeds Rhinos and the Yorkshire County Cricket Club, and with a reputation for hosting unmissable international sporting events.

 Catch local teams in action and soak in the atmosphere at Elland Road and Headingley, or enjoy it from the comfort of one of our many great sports bars – we recommend The Brotherhood of Pursuits and Pastimes or The Dugout at Trinity Kitchen.